 Consume it on the same day.

 - Transfer the boiled udon noodles directly from the pot to the bowl without draining them in a colander.
-This step allows you to quickly mix the udon noodles with beaten egg while they are still piping hot, achieving a semi-cooked consistency for the egg.
+This step allows you to quickly mix the noodles with the beaten egg while they are still piping hot, resulting in a partially cooked consistency for the egg.

-- Although not essential, taking the egg out of the refrigerator about 30 minutes before use and letting it come to room temperature, or preheating the bowl in advance, can make it easier to achieve a semi-cooked state for the egg.
+- Although not essential, letting the egg sit at room temperature for about 30 minutes beforehand or preheating the bowl in advance can make it easier to achieve a partially cooked consistency.

 Crucial note

-This dish is not suitable for pregnant women or those with weakened immune systems, such as elderly individuals or infants under the age of 2, as the eggs are not fully cooked.
-Please refrain from consuming it if you fall into these categories.
+This dish is not suitable for pregnant women or those with weakened immune systems, such as older adults or infants under 2 years old, as the eggs are not fully cooked.
+Please avoid consuming it if you fall into any of these categories.

 Recipe card